Groupon, Inc. [GRPN] – How low can NASDAQ:GRPN go? A return to Fundamental Analysis

 Shifting the focus to workforce efficiency, Groupon, Inc. [GRPN] earns $400,965 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 27.58 and its Total Asset Turnover is 1.59.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.01 and its Current Ratio is 1.04.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.15, which indicates that it is 4.15% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 46.97.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.15, which indicates that it is 5.02% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.59.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Groupon, Inc. [GRPN] a Reliable Buy?